SelfCareMap

 Your Guide to Consistency, Progress, and Sustainable Recharge

-In a world that glorifies hustle and burnout, yoga offers a quiet rebellion: the power to recharge—not just your body, but your mind and spirit.
-But if you’re new to the practice (or returning after a break), you might be wondering: How often should I actually practice yoga to see real results?
+In a world that glorifies hustle and burnout, yoga offers a quiet rebellion: the power to recharge, not just your body, but your mind and spirit.
+Many of us treat our wellness like a project to be optimized, pushing for maximum efficiency in the shortest amount of time.
+But if you are new to the practice, or returning after a long break, you might be wondering: How often should I actually practice yoga to see real results?

 🌱 What Do “Results” Really Mean?